Belle Starr: Unsolved murder

 On February 3, 1889, two days before her 41st birthday, Belle was killed.
 She was riding home from a neighbor's house when she was ambushed.
 After she fell off her horse, she was shot again to make sure she was dead.
 Her death resulted from shotgun wounds to the back and neck and in the shoulder and face.
 Legend says she was shot with her own double-barrel shotgun.

-According to Frank "Pistol Pete" Eaton, her death was due to different circumstances.
+According to Frank "Pistol Pete" Eaton, Belle's death was due to different circumstances.
 She had been attending a dance.
-Frank Eaton had been the last person to dance with Belle Starr when Edgar J. Watson, one of her sharecroppers and clearly intoxicated, had asked to dance with her.
-When Belle Starr declined, he later followed her.
+Frank Eaton had been the last person to dance with her, when one of her sharecroppers, Edgar J. Watson, clearly intoxicated, had asked for a dance.
+Belle declined, and he later followed her out of the dance.
 When she stopped to give her horse a drink at a creek on the way home, he shot and killed her.
-According to Frank Eaton, Watson was tried, convicted, and executed by hanging for the murder.
+According to Eaton, Watson was tried, convicted, and executed by hanging for the murder.